wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    signed, and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no odd corner cases such as wildcards.
 See Section 3 for more discussion.

-   If the root zone is not DNSSEC signed with NSEC records then the Cheese Shop is closed and this document does not apply.
+   If the root zone is no longer DNSSEC signed with NSEC records then this document no longer applies.
 Resolvers MUST continue to work in such an environment.

    If the (DNSSEC validated) answer to a query to a root server is an NXDOMAIN then the resolver SHOULD cache the NSEC record provided in